convexalpha/TennisAI/README.md

 The file needs to placed in the root directory of this repository and unzipped.

-Path to the executable has to be provided to `UnityEnvironment` function in `Tennis.ipynb`
+Path to the executable has to be provided to `UnityEnvironment` function in `TennisAI.ipynb`

 For example on 64-bit Windows:
 ```python